Differences in Chronic Asthma and Exercise-Induced Asthma in Children

-On average, one out of 10 school-aged children suffers from asthma.
+On average, one in 13 school-aged children suffers from asthma.
 Having asthma forces you to take precautions when completing specific tasks or participating in activities.
 For kids, this requires parents to always be mindful of the activities their kids participate in.
 Any kind of heavy exertion can lead to an attack.

 - Allergens from dust and animal fur